mnielsen/notes-on-writing/notes_on_writing.md

 > To do something well you have to like it.

 A simple assertion about reality.
-It has power because (a) if true, it has profound consequences; (b) it's almost but not quite true (creating tension); (b) many of us are in the uncomfortable position of both believing it's largely correct, _and_ not always acting on it.
+It has power because: (a) if true, it has profound consequences for how we live; (b) it's almost but not quite true (creating tension); and especially (c) many of us are in the uncomfortable position of both believing it's largely correct, but not always acting on it.

-The result is that there's a _lot_ immediately on the line, and there's a lot of tension in the air.
+The result is that there's a lot immediately on the line, and considerable tension in the air.
+Graham has started with the kind of near-truism that we _should_ think about and act upon, but often don't, because we're made uncomfortable by the gap between the truth of the assertion and the reality of our lives.

 ### Opening sentence: "What Technology Wants" (Kelly)